mehdisbys/megaprof/readme.md

 #### Low priority
 - [ ] Backend : get total number of facebook friends
-- [ ] Backend : For teachers, offer to link their facebook account so that it gives more confidence to students
 - [ ] Backend : when logging-in check that address is populated
-- [ ] Backend : add percentage of completion when creating an advert